 Eating and Cooking on a Bicycle Tour | Part 1

 I like to cook my own food on tour and do try to avoid spending money in expensive restaurants.
 Cooking is a hobby of mine anyway, so it isn't an issue for me.
 Cooking is a key part of cycle touring in my opinion.
 It is about taking care of yourself whilst exploring the world and I find it so relaxing after a long day in the saddle.
+If I do eat out, I try to find local options instead of the mainstream chains or fancy resturants.

 What equipment do I use for cooking?

 I take some basic tools with me on tour.
 Jet boil stove with coffee plunger, plastic fork/spoon/spatula, frying pan, bowl, plate (doubles up as chopping board) and a Swiss army knife.
-I have taken more stuff in the past, but can survive perfectly well with these simple items.
+I have taken more stuff in the past but can survive perfectly well with these simple items.
 These items give me the ability to cook all my meals and make hot drinks as and when I need them.
-It is only when the weather is really bad that I'll venture into a cafe, normally to warm up and use their WiFi!
+It is only when the weather is really bad that I'll venture into a cafe, normally to warm up and use their WiFi.

 How I start the day